tacticoolsteve/Skyrim-Modlist/README.md

 - Added Infinity Dodge Animations For DMCO

-- Added Movement Behavior Overhaul (For Smoother Movement)
+- Added 360 Movement  Behavior Overhaul (For Smoother Movement with Improved Camera and Third Person)

 - Added DMCO Dark Souls Sound Medium Armor Sound (Change It If You Want Or Recommend Something In Discord)